 The Charlottesville Scholarship Program is a unique public-private partnership established by the Charlottesville City Council in 2001.
 The Program provides assistance to those wishing to continue their education after high school.
 Eligibility Requirements

 The Program is open to high school graduates regardless of age.
 Our scholarships are renewable through an entire education program, and awards usually increase each year – an important fact given that many colleges front-load first-year financial aid to students.

 The Program is governed by a volunteer Board of Directors who set the organization’s policies, select scholarship recipients, and raise funds.
-There are no paid employees.
 The Charlottesville Scholarship Program is a scholarship fund of the Charlottesville Area Community Foundation.

 The Charlottesville Scholarship Program fund operates as an endowment fund with an annual scholarship pool at 5% of the three-year fund average.
 Administrative and fund-raising expenses are kept to less than 2% of the fund balance.